PSPDFKit/PDFXKit/README.md

 Make sure you have access to PSPDFKit either as a customer or by signing up for a [free trial](https://pspdfkit.com/try/).

+### Using Swift Package Manager

+If you are using Xcode 13 or higher, go to File / Add Packages… and enter the following package repository URL to the search field: `https://github.com/PSPDFKit/PDFXKit`.
+Select the master branch and follow the instructions to finish the setup.

 ### Using CocoaPods

 We assume you are familiar with [CocoaPods](https://cocoapods.org), otherwise